Equilevel algebras: Classification of equilevel algebras of codimension two in . Cell structure on .

-Each of the pictures of Theorem~\ref{mainprop} denotes a family of such algebras (or of families of algebras with parameter $\alpha$) parameterized by the non-general points of the circle participating in the picture and not coinciding with the distinguished point $\bullet$.
+Each of the pictures of Theorem~\ref{mainprop} denotes a family of algebras (or of families of algebras with parameter $\alpha$) parameterized by points of their supports (that is, ends of chords and points marked by asterisks) not coinciding with the distinguished point $\bullet$.

-\unitlength 0.9mm \begin{theorem} The variety $\overline{CD}_2(S^1)$ has the structure of a CW-complex with:
+\unitlength 0.7mm \begin{theorem} The variety $\overline{CD}_2(S^1)$ has the structure of a CW-complex with:

 \begin{itemize} \item three 4-dimensional cells \ \ \ \ parameterized by the endpoints of the chords, \item nine 3-dimensional cells: six cells \

 \ \ \ \ \ of the first type and three cells \ \ \ \ of the second type, \item ten 2-dimensional cells: four cells \ \ \ \ \ of the first type and six cells \ \ \ \ \ \ \ of the second type, \item five 1-dimensional cells: \ \ and \ \ \ \ \ , \item and one 0-dimensional cell ~. \end{itemize}